History of Montgomery County, Maryland: Founding

-By 1776, there was a growing movement to form a new, strong federal government, with each colony retaining the authority to govern its local affairs.
+By 1776, there was a growing movement to form a new, strong U.S. federal government, with each of the Thirteen Colonies retaining the authority to govern its local affairs.
 Member of the Maryland Constitutional Convention Thomas S. Wootton thought that dividing large Frederick County into three counties, each governed by elected representatives, would result in greater self-government.

 When Wootton discussed his idea with the residents of southern Frederick County, the residents supported his idea for a different reason.
 At some point, almost everyone had needed to travel to the courthouse in Frederick Town, and the travel cost and time was prohibitive.
 The residents wanted a county courthouse to be located closer to them.

 On August 31, 1776, Wootton introduced a measure to form a new county from the southern portion of Frederick County.

 Wootton proposed naming the new county after the well-known Major General Richard Montgomery, who had served in the Continental Army during the American Revolutionary War.
 Eight months earlier, Montgomery had died in Quebec City while attempting an ultimately unsuccessful invasion of the Province of Quebec.
 Montgomery had never actually set foot on the land that would bear his name.

 Wootton also proposed forming a new county from the northwestern portion of Frederick County, named Washington County, named after another well-known leader of the Continental Army during the American Revolutionary War, General George Washington.

 Several members of the Maryland Continental Convention opposed Wootton's proposal, and it was tabled.
 Six days later, Wootton pressed for his proposal again, and it passed by a slim majority.
 As a result, Montgomery County came into existence on October 1, 1776.

 In 1777, the leaders of the new county chose as their county seat an area adjacent to Hungerford's Tavern near the center of the county, which became Rockville in 1801.
 When deciding its name, the original idea was to call it Wattsville, after Watts Branch, a stream that runs through the land.
 Because Watts Branch is a small stream, the idea was reconsidered, and the area was ultimately named Rockville after the nearby and larger Rock Creek.

 For tax purposes, Montgomery County was divided into eleven districts, called hundreds.
 The names and areas of each hundred carried over from when the area was still part of Frederick County.
 The eleven districts were: